bjoernw/rx-aws/README.md

 });
 ```

 Alternately, you can use a reactive stream operator to do the translation during consumption.
-However, in many cases there is benefit in parsing once and making
-the JSON tree structure available to consumers.

 # Kinesis